Hook, Line, and Sinker:

 If you have any questions about getting started as an email writer, please let me know in the comments below.

-Editorial Note: “Casting your line in the water” as an email writer is great for new and experienced writers alike …
+Editorial Note: “Casting your line in the water” as an Email Specialist is great for new and experienced writers alike …

-If you’re new, they’re a great way to get your foot in the door with clients.
+If you’re new, writing emails is a great way to get your foot in the door with clients.
 Companies can test you with little risk.

-And if you’re experienced, emails can add an additional $1,500 to $3,000 to every project you take on.
+And if you’re an experienced copywriter, emails can add an additional $1,500 to $3,000 to every project you take on.
 It’s definitely a worthwhile specialty to offer clients.
-Go here to learn more.